TcMenu/tcMenu/README.md

 Most libraries that are compatible with Adafruit_GFX will work with tcMenu, we've tested with the following TFT's ILI9341, ST7735 and also Nokia 5110 display.
 We even have a quick start option that helps you get started with this option.

-For mbed RTOS 5/6 we have a custom Adafruit_GFX OLED driver https://github.com/TcMenu/Adafruit-GFX-mbed-fork that supports SSD1306, SH1106.

 ### U8G2 integration for mono display